← HazardNow Learn

 • GDPs: Ground Delay Programs.
 GDP means FAA traffic management meters arrivals into constrained airports.

-• Airports: first few affected airport codes/names in the hover list.
+• Airports: all affected airport codes/names in the hover list.

 • Reported delayed / closed airports: airports with current delay/closure/program context from the source.